• Skip to primary navigation

 So whether the value of the intercept is meaningful or not, many times you’re just not interested in it.
 It’s not answering an actual research question.

-You do need it to calculate predicted values, though.
+The other purpose is prediction.
+You do need the intercept to calculate predicted values.
 In market research or data science, there is usually more interest in prediction, so the intercept is more important here.

-If you have dummy variables in your model, though, the intercept has more meaning.
+And when some Xs are categorical, the situation is different.
+Most of the time, categorical variables are dummy coded.
 Dummy coded variables have values of 0 for the reference group and 1 for the comparison group.
-Since the intercept is the expected mean value when X=0, it is the mean value only for the reference group (when all other X=0).
+Since the intercept is the expected value of Y when X=0, it is the mean value only for the reference group (when all other X=0).
+So having dummy-coded categorical variables in your model can give the intercept more meaning.

 This is especially important to consider when the dummy coded predictor is included in an interaction term.
 Say for example that X1 is a continuous variable centered at its mean.
 X2 is a dummy coded predictor, and the model contains an interaction term for X1*X2.